Chart Color Schemes

 West Melbourne - Residential features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households constitute 48.1% of all households, including 11.6% couples with children, 30.5% couples without children, and 4.2% single parent families.
-Non-family households account for the remaining 51.9%, with lone person households at 38.3% and group households comprising 13.6%.
-The median household size is 1.9 people, larger than the Greater Melbourne average of 1.8.
+Family households account for 48.1% of all households, including 11.6% that are couples with children, 30.5% that are couples without children, and 4.2% that are single parent families.
+Non-family households make up the remaining 51.9%, with lone person households at 38.3% and group households comprising 13.6%.
+The median household size is 1.9 people, which is larger than the Greater Melbourne average of 1.8.

 Frequently Asked Questions - Households